Nintendo Switch 2: Rumors, specs & price speculation

 Princess Zelda voice actor

-According to recent reports, the Switch 2 will be backwards compatible with the original Nintendo Switch cartridges.
+According to recent reports, the Switch 2 will be backwards compatible with original Nintendo Switch cartridges.
 According to Modapad, the Switch 2 will play original Switch cartridges.
 The Switch accessory manufacturer behind the Switch 2 Joy-con leaks further revealed that the upcoming console will be able to play Switch 2 carts, however, Switch 2 carts won’t work with any original Switch models.

-While this could mean physical games will be backwards compatible with the Switch 2, we can only speculate whether this will be the case for digitally bought games, including the Nintendo Switch Online and NSO Expansion Pack libraries.
+While this could mean physical games will be backward compatible with the Switch 2, we can only speculate whether this will be the case for digitally bought games, including the Nintendo Switch Online and NSO Expansion Pack libraries.

 The Nintendo Switch marked the first instance of having access to a library of NES, SNES, Game Boy, Game Boy Advance, Genesis, and N64 games on the system, through a subscription service.
-Previously, for the Nintendo 3DS and Wii U, older games had to be bought digitally directly from their respective Virtual Console storefronts.

-What games will be on the Switch 2?
+What games will be on Switch 2?

 A screenshot of Super Mario Odyssey